IBM-Cloud/DevOps-Services-Docs/docs/faq/index.md

 ##### How can I see what's new?

 [Visit the What's New page](/whatsnew).

+<a name="yellowrunbar"></a>
+### When I try to deploy an app from the run bar, why does it fail in a yellow, "not synchronized" state?

+The app that you are deploying has the same route as another app that is running.
+To fix this issue, change the route to be unique.

+<a name="missingrunbar"></a>
+### Where is the run bar?

+If you don't see the run bar in the Web IDE, one of these issues occured:

+1. DevOps Services isn't identifying your project as a project.
+* Fix: In your project's root directory, create a `project.json` file.
+2. DevOps Services failed to determine which folder your app is in.
+* Fix: If your app is in a directory other than the project root, do one of these steps:
+* In your project's root directory, create a `manifest.yml` file.
+Then edit the file so that it points to the location of your app.
+For example: `path: path_to_your_app`
+* Move your app so that it is in your project's root directory.
+* 3. DevOps Services does not detect that your app is a Node.js app.
+* Fix: In the app folder of your project, create a `package.json` file.

 <a name="q20"></a>
 ##### Which browser should I use?